DHTMLX/docs-diagram/docs/api/editor/aftershapemove_event.md

 ### Description

-@short: fires when a shape is moved one grid step
+@short: Fires when a shape is moved one grid step

 ### Usage